LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

    :param -htmlImages:
       Specifies a list of files that will be used as images for the HTML part of an outgoing message.
-Accepts either an array of file paths or an array of pairs which include a file name as the first part and the data for the file as the second part.
+Accepts either an array of file paths or an array of pairs containing a file name as the first part and the data for the file as the second part.
    :param -attachments:
       Specifies a list of files that will be attached to the outgoing message.
-      Accepts either an array of file paths or an array of pairs which include a file name as the first part and the data for the file as the second part.
+      Accepts either an array of file paths or an array of pairs containing a file name as the first part and the data for the file as the second part.
    :param -tokens:
-      Specifies a map of token names and values which will be merged into the email message.
+      Specifies a map of token names and values that will be merged into the email message.
 The same tokens will be used on every message.
    :param -merge:
       Specifies a map of email addresses.
 Each email address should have as its